Yeh Hai Mohabbatein SPOILER: MAJOR TWIST! Dulhan Swap On The Show; Ishita To Take Mihika’s Place!

 And the twist is...
 Mihika is with Ishita!
 Yes, you read it right!
 Mihika helps Ishita in doing this.
 The family members who were worried about the wedding, are happy to watch Ishita in Mihika's place!

-Was Ishita Helping Ishita These Many Days?
+Was Ishita Helping Ishita All These Days?

-But, we wonder as to why she was against Ishita these many days.
+But, we wonder as to why she was against Ishita all these days.
 Was she trying to save Ishita?
 Stay locked to this space for the latest updates of the show...

 WAR OF WORDS Continues!
 Now Bigg Boss 11's Shilpa Shinde Responds To Arshi Khan's Comment!